JORDANGAMBA99/Data-Science-Projects/Building a trading AI bot/Readme.md

 Here is a break down of this project into stages:
 #### (i) Data collection and Analysis
-- We used langchain to load data from our web pages such as Forex Factory in order to collect data that may affect our currency pairs.
+We used langchain to load data from our web pages such as Forex Factory in order to collect data that may affect our currency pairs.
 These data includes:

-a)    Support refers to a price level at which a financial asset tends to stop falling and bounce back up due to increased buying interest.
+a)  Support it refers to a price level at which a financial asset tends to stop falling and bounce back up due to increased buying interest.

 b)  Resistance It refers to a price level where a financial asset tends to face selling pressure, preventing it from rising further

-c)  Bid -
+c)  Bid  it is the highest price a buyer is willing to pay for an asset

-d)   Ask
+d)  Ask it is the lowest price a seller is willing to accept for an asset

 1. [Investing.com](https://www.investing.com/)